Undateable/Undateable/README.md

 More of me.
 I have knowledge in C++, C# and Python.
 I am, by degree, an electronic technician.
 But I am dabbling in Video Games.

-I have a really vivid imagination so i'm currently hobbying as a game designer and story writing.
+I have a really vivid imagination so i'm currently hobbying in game designing and story writing.

 ## Contact Info